kewisch/web-extensions/charter.md

 ## Chairs

-The Chairs of the Web Extensions Community Group are:
+The Chairs of the WebExtensions Community Group are:

   * Person 3 (Company C)
   * Person 4 (Company D)